 100 g icing sugar, plus extra for dusting

 125 g unsalted butter, cut into cubes, very slightly softened

 2 organic egg yolks, or one large organic egg, beaten with a fork

 For the frangipane -

 200 g unsalted butter, at room temperature

 200 g caster sugar

-2 organic eggs, at room temperature
+3 organic eggs, plus one yolk, at room temperature

 2 ml (1/2 teaspoon) almond essence, or vanilla extract